If you are pregnant and not able to sleep comfortably – you are most certainly not alone.

 - Keep your legs and knees bent

-- Put a pillow between your legs to even the level
+- Use the best pregnancy pillow between your legs to even the level

 - If you have back ache – try placing a pillow below your abdomen as well when you lie on your side